 Upright seat – 15 dollars.

-Prices includes a meal for the cabins and a snack if you just pay for a seat.
+Prices include a meal for the cabins and a snack if you just pay for a seat.

 Train leaves daily from Cairo Ramses Station at 8pm (or around then) and arrives in Luxor at 6.30am.